mauricegift/telegram-bot/README.md

 ## Features

+- **2GB file size limit**: The bot can download and send files of up to 2Gb in size.
 - **Respond to Specific Commands**: The bot listens and responds to user-defined commands.
 - **Integration with External Services or APIs**: Connect the bot with various external services for extended functionality.
 - **Interactive User Interface**: Provides an intuitive interface for easy user interaction.